 5. Not Hiring a Property Manager

-Hiring an expert property manager in Arlington can ease the burdens of the day-to-day tasks involved in renting out investment properties.
-A property manager in Arlington will also know:
+Hiring an expert property manager in Northern Virginia can ease the burdens of the day-to-day tasks involved in renting out investment properties.
+A property manager will also know:

 - The appropriate rental rate